jutonz/event_bus-wiki/Creating-Event-Consumers.md

 ```

 Congratulations!!!
 You implemented four different consumers for `event_bus` events.
-Now, time to subscribe this consumers to topics.
+Now, time to subscribe these consumers to the registered topics.